-- Final Ranking and Score: Paslode finishes with a total of 83.2 points, making it your best option for a cordless framing nailer and landing in 10th place overall.
+- Final Ranking and Score: Paslode finished with a total of 83.2 points, making it your best option for a cordless framing nailer and landing in 10th place overall.

 The Bottom Line

 The Paslode Cordless XP framing nailer backs up the hype as a popular cordless choice among Pro users.
-The lack of a bump fire mode and its limited capacity make it a tough sell as a primary framer, but it’s the most capable cordless option you have currently.
+The lack of a bump-fire mode and its limited capacity makes it a tough sell as a primary framer, but it’s the most capable cordless option you have currently.

 Paslode Cordless XP Framing Nailer Specifications

 - Model: Paslode CF325XP

 - Nail Size: .113 – .131″ in shank diameters

 - Magazine Capacity: 1 Strip

 - Dry Fire Lockout: Yes, with 5 nails remaining